PMulholland95/terminal_stuff/README.md

-# VIM_Stuff
+# Terminal_Stuff

-Here, I will keep any relevant files for my introduction to using VIM.
+Here, I will keep any relevant files for my introduction to using the terminal.